marianposaceanu/last_tweet_redux/README.md

 In my previous implementation this generated unnecessary complexity:

-- get the tweet from the backend then cache it - requires gems, must be cached for a long time as an API call takes some time
+- get the tweet from the back-end then cache it - requires gems, must be cached for a long time as an API call takes some time
-- get the tweet via JS and then cache it via local storage - makes the front-end slow adds unnecessary JS logic
+- get the tweet via JavaScript and then cache it via local storage - makes the front-end slow adds unnecessary JS logic
-- do an async call to cached backend endpoint - cache it via local storage and via backend - but as the tweet loads for the 1st time I have an empty or loading div - you get the "best" of both worlds
+- do an asynchronously call to cached back-end endpoint - cache it via local storage and via back-end - but as the tweet loads for the 1st time I have an empty or loading div - you get the "best" of both worlds

 Solution:

-Run a trivial background process that just fetches the last tweet and saves it to a Redis backend this can also be a form of a microservice.
+Run a trivial background process that just fetches the last tweet and saves it to a Redis back-end this can also be a form of a microservice.

 ## License (MIT)